Driving Directions to

 Adams Peak Trailhead

 Adams Peak is north of Hwy 80 and just west of Hwy 395.
 More generally it is NW of Reno and more specifically it is north of Hwy 70 between Hwy 49 and Hwy 395.
 The summit register indicates it has been climbed from Hwy 395 - if you know the details, please contact me!
 This web page describes a winter climb up the Spring Creek route starting at or near Frenchman Lake.
-Here are GPS waypoints in Waypoint+ format (NAD83, decimal degrees) with descriptive comments, several maps showing these waypoints are below (highways and trails).
+Several maps showing related waypoints are below (highways and trails).

 Adams Peak Highways: